tls-inspector/tls-inspector/README.md

 The TLS Inspector application, which includes the front-end application and the share extension are GPLv3 licensed.

+Localization strings use the C BY-SA 4.0 Attribution-ShareAlike 4.0 International license.

-The back-end framework, CertificateKit, is LGPLv3 licensed.
+The back-end framework, TLSKit, is LGPLv3 licensed.

 The name "TLS Inspector" and associated brand imagery such the TLS Inspector logo are copyrighted material and may not be reused without permission.